Families

 An invaluable resource for parents, TrustLine is a database of nannies and baby-sitters who have cleared criminal background checks in California.
 Call 1.800.822.8490 or visit the Trustline website.

-This resource guide from the California Department of Education provides tips, checklists, and vital information to help you find quality child care.
+The California Department of Education’s Care About Quality guide provides tips, checklists, and vital information to help you find quality child care.

 Help!
 Where to find support